Greece Moments Greece Moments

 Tasting in a rustic ambience

-The winery relies on organic farming and cultivates grape varieties such as Assyrtiko, Fokiano, Augustiatis and Black Muscat in addition to the classic Muscat grape.
+The winery relies on organic farming and cultivates grape varieties such as Assyrtiko, Fokiano, Augustiatis and Black Muscat, in addition to the classic Muscat grape.

 vakakis weine samos griechenland